tilezen/vector-datasource/docs/layers.md

 * `confectionery`
 * `consulting`
 * `convenience`
+* `copyshop` - A shop offering photocopying and printing services.
 * `courthouse`
+* `craft` - A shop or workshop producing craft items.
+Used when the POI doesn't match a more specific craft, such as `brewery`, `carpenter`, `confectionery`, `dressmaker`, etc...
 * `crane`
 * `cross`
 * `customs` - A place where border control is carried out, which may involve [customs taxes](https://en.wikipedia.org/wiki/Customs_(tax)).